 Clearly Michel Couvreux has a solid understanding of lime and which ones are right from straw bale construction.
 I’ve worked with many people over the years with a strong background in lime plaster.
 For the most part, they all agree that Natural Hydraulic Lime is the way to go.
 Further, they agree that TransMineral, USA’s NHL provides the highest quality lime available on the market today.

 Now for some good news about discount pricing.
-If you let Michel Couvreux (www.limes.us) know that you heard about the product from me, he’ll give you a discount.
+All you have to do is let Michel Couvreux (www.limes.us) know that you heard about the product from me, he’ll give you my pricing; which is a really good discount.
 If you’re on the east coast, mention my name and vendor code (95501-NHL) to deGruchy’s Limeworks (www.LimeWorks.us).
-You will receive a discount from them as well.
+You will receive a great discount from them as well.
 They’re located in Pennsylvania.
 Michel Couvreux is located in California.
 That said, Michel is the sole US distributor of all St. Astier NHL, so he can often provide you with a good deal no matter where you live.
+Now you know how amazing the product is, it’s time to get started on your project, grab some discount pricing, and get your home looking incredible!